Vandy-mHealth/pharos-api/docs/examples/landmark.md

 }
 ```

+!!! note

-if `network_measurements` or `photos` field is not provided, only the landmark will be created.
+    Landmarks can be created without uploading network measurements or photos in the first place.
+If `network_measurements` or `photos` field is not provided, only the landmark will be created.

 example response when user id does not exist